Dr. Luis Sánchez-López is an American Council of Learned Societies (ACLS) Fellow and UC President’s Postdoctoral Fellow in Anthropology at UCLA.

 He can be reached at email@example.com

 Dr. Sánchez-López’s research interests include race, Indigeneity, settler colonialism, state violence, customary law, autonomy, and social movements.
-He is currently working on a book manuscript, The Value of Native Bodies: Indigeneity and the Logic of Elimination in Mexico, that examines how statesmen in southern Mexico facilitated the transition from classic to settler colonialism in the nineteenth century by incorporating Indigenous customs into the republican legal code.
+He is currently working on a book manuscript, The Value of Native Bodies: Settler Capitalism and the Logic of Elimination in Oaxaca, that examines how statesmen in southern Mexico facilitated the transition from classic to settler colonialism in the nineteenth century by incorporating Indigenous customs into the republican legal code.

-The Value of Native Bodies: Indigeneity and the Logic of Elimination in Mexico, book manuscript under contract with University of Arizona Press (Critical Issues in Indigenous Studies Series).
+The Value of Native Bodies: Settler Capitalism and the Logic of Elimination in Oaxaca, book manuscript under contract with The University of Arizona Press (Critical Issues in Indigenous Studies Series).

 “Settler Cities, Native Pueblos: Settler Colonial Geographies in Latin America,” article manuscript in progress.

-“Policing the Pueblo: Vagrancy and Indigenous Citizenship in Oaxaca, 1848-1876,” article manuscript under review.
+“Policing the Pueblo: Vagrancy and Indigenous Citizenship in Oaxaca, 1848-1876,” forthcoming in Ethnohistory.